Krispy Kreme, Inc. (NASDAQ:DNUT) to Issue Quarterly Dividend of $0.04

 A number of hedge funds have recently made changes to their positions in the business.
 The Manufacturers Life Insurance Company raised its holdings in Krispy Kreme by 21.1% in the fourth quarter.
 The Manufacturers Life Insurance Company now owns 13,684 shares of the company’s stock worth $259,000 after purchasing an additional 2,382 shares during the period.
 Rhumbline Advisers raised its holdings in Krispy Kreme by 17.9% in the fourth quarter.
 Rhumbline Advisers now owns 18,069 shares of the company’s stock worth $342,000 after purchasing an additional 2,743 shares during the period.
 UBS Group AG acquired a new stake in Krispy Kreme in the third quarter worth $61,000.
 Citigroup Inc. raised its holdings in Krispy Kreme by 126.7% in the fourth quarter.
 Citigroup Inc. now owns 8,963 shares of the company’s stock worth $170,000 after purchasing an additional 5,010 shares during the period.
 Finally, Charles Schwab Investment Management Inc. raised its holdings in Krispy Kreme by 2.7% in the fourth quarter.
 Charles Schwab Investment Management Inc. now owns 194,376 shares of the company’s stock worth $3,678,000 after purchasing an additional 5,070 shares during the period.
 68.44% of the stock is currently owned by hedge funds and other institutional investors.

 DNUT has been the topic of several research analyst reports.
+Citigroup cut shares of Krispy Kreme from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $24.00 to $16.00 in a research note on Monday, April 11th.
 Morgan Stanley decreased their price objective on shares of Krispy Kreme from $20.00 to $18.00 and set an “overweight” rating on the stock in a research note on Thursday, April 14th.
-Zacks Investment Research cut shares of Krispy Kreme from a “hold” rating to a “sell” rating in a research note on Friday.
-Citigroup cut shares of Krispy Kreme from a “buy” rating to a “neutral” rating and decreased their price objective for the stock from $24.00 to $16.00 in a research note on Monday, April 11th.
-Finally, Bank of America initiated coverage on shares of Krispy Kreme in a research note on Tuesday, January 11th.
+Bank of America initiated coverage on shares of Krispy Kreme in a research note on Tuesday, January 11th.
 They set a “buy” rating and a $23.00 price objective on the stock.
+Finally, Zacks Investment Research cut shares of Krispy Kreme from a “hold” rating to a “sell” rating in a research note on Friday.
 Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and seven have issued a buy rating to the company.
 According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $17.65.

 About Krispy Kreme (Get Rating)